Last modified: Nov. 28, 2024, 1:34 p.m.

 The adults fly in late evening and later come to light.
 They are more often found indoors than outside in nature.

-One generation a year from mid June till August.
+One generation a year from mid-June till August.

-The larva lives on plant material like dead leaves, also in birds' nests.
+The larva lives on plant material like dead leaves, and also in birds' nests.
 Leaves can be of very different species of trees; larval tubes have been found on leaves of: Chamaecyparis, Hedera helix, Ilex aquifolium and Quercus.

 Localities with a lot of dead wood, abandoned gardens, parks, stables, barns, etc.